dulibrarytech/oclc-reclamation/README.md

   `DELETE` request on the `/ih/datalist` endpoint), `cascade` with value `1` will unset the holding and
   *delete the local holdings record and local bibliographic record (if one exists).*
+- If any of the above output files already exists in the directory, then it is appended to (not overwritten).

 ---